Latino sine flexione: History

 However, every member was free to write in their own personal style, and indeed some members were proposing radical reforms which eventually might end up as independent languages (like Michaux's Romanal or De Wahl's Interlingue).
 For this reason, the name Peano's Interlingua or Interlingua (IL) might be regarded as the most accurate for the particular standard by Peano.
 (As found in "Interglossa and its predecessors".)

 The discussions to reach a standard Interlingua may be seen on the pages of Discussiones, the official journal of the Academia pro Interlingua from 1909 to 1913.
 This and subsequent journals of the academy have been recently published in a CD-Rom by the mathematics department of the University of Turin, the place where Peano developed his teaching and research.

-Since De Latino Sine Flexione had set the principle to take Latin nouns either in the ablative or nominative form (nomen was preferred to nomine), in 1909 Peano published a vocabulary in order to assist in selecting the proper form of every noun, yet an essential value of Peano's Interlingua was that the lexicon might be found straightforward in any Latin dictionary (by getting the thematic vowel of the stem from the genitive ending, that is: -a -o -e -u -e from -ae -i -is -us -ei).
+Since De Latino Sine Flexione had set the principle to take Latin nouns either in the ablative or nominative form (nomen was preferred to nomine), in 1909 Peano published a vocabulary in order to assist in selecting the proper form of every noun, yet an essential value of Peano's Interlingua was that the lexicon might be found straightforwardly in any Latin dictionary (by getting the thematic vowel of the stem from the genitive ending, that is: -a -o -e -u -e from -ae -i -is -us -ei).

 Finally, a large vocabulary with 14,000 words was published in 1915.

 A reformed Interlingua was presented in 1951 by Alexander Gode as the last director of the International Auxiliary Language Association.
 It was claimed to be independent from Peano's Interlingua, because it had developed a new method to detect the most recent common prototypes.
 But that method usually leads to the Latin ablative, so most vocabulary of Peano's Interlingua would be kept.
 Accordingly, the very name Interlingua was kept, yet a distinct abbreviation was adopted: IA instead of IL.